Chart Color Schemes

 The educational profile of Banks exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate stands at 22.9%, significantly lower than the SA4 region average of 46.8%.
-Bachelor degrees are most common among qualifications, at 15.3%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.1%).
-Vocational credentials are held by 38.8% of residents aged 15 and above, with advanced diplomas at 12.3% and certificates at 26.5%.
-Current educational participation is high, with 30.5% of residents enrolled in formal education.
+The area's university qualification rate is 22.9%, significantly lower than the SA4 region average of 46.8%.
+Bachelor degrees are most common at 15.3%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.1%).
+Vocational credentials are held by 38.8% of residents aged 15+, with advanced diplomas at 12.3% and certificates at 26.5%.
+Educational participation is high, with 30.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education